partyistic/partyistic/user_stories.md

 ### Feature Tasks

-- User can see all services below a maximum price he put.
+- User can see all services below a maximum price.

 ### Acceptance Tests